xMartin/php-introduction/13_where_to_go_from_here.md

 Most web applications read from and write to some kind of database, most commonly relational databases like MySQL.
 But things non-relational DBs like CouchDB are often a good option.
 For most databases, there are packages available via Composer to communicate with them.
 Just try a search on [packagist.org](https://packagist.org).

+Support for MySQL and SQLite is built right into PHP.
+SQLite doesn't even require a seperate DB installation, it stores everything in local files.
+SQLite is great to get started with relational databases.
+[The "Databeses" section on PHP The Right Way](http://www.phptherightway.com/#databases) is a good place to start.

 ## Continue learning about PHP

-[PHP the right way](http://www.phptherightway.com) is a great resource to get you started on a variety of topics.
+[PHP The Right Way](http://www.phptherightway.com) in general is a great resource to get you started on a variety of topics.
 It's also a good reference to look things up.

 ## Be wary.
 There be dragons.